A Tutorial on Meta-Reinforcement Learning: Multi-agent RL

 The second multi-agent problem we consider is \textit{non-stationarity}.
 In multi-agent RL, from the perspective of any one agent, all other agents change as they learn.
 This means that from one agent's perspective, if all of the other agents are modeled as part of the environment, then the environment changes -- i.e., the problem is non-stationary \citep{al2018continuous,foerster2018learning,kim2021policy}.
 Meta-RL likewise can address non-stationary by treating other learning agents as (part of) the task.
 In this case, the learning algorithm of each agent, and what each agent has learned so far, collectively defines the task.
 By repeatedly resetting the other learning agents during meta-training, we can meta-learn how to handle the changes introduced by the other agents.
 From the perspective of the meta-learning agent, the distribution over other agents remains stationary.
-This effectively resolves the non-stationarity of multi-agent RL, which is depicted in Figure \ref{fig:nonstat}.
+This effectively resolves the non-stationarity of multi-agent RL, which is depicted in Figure~\ref{fig:nonstat}.

-Solutions in multi-agent RL make use of all different types of meta-RL methods: PPG methods \citep{al2018continuous,foerster2018learning,kim2021policy}, black-box \citep{charakorn2021learning}, and task-inference methods \citep{grover18learning,papoudakis2020variational,zintgraf2021deep,he2022learning}.
+Solutions in multi-agent RL make use of all different types of meta-RL methods: PPG methods \citep{al2018continuous,foerster2018learning,kim2021policy}, black-box \citep{charakorn2021learning,lu2022model}, and task-inference methods \citep{grover18learning,papoudakis2020variational,zintgraf2021deep,he2022learning}.
+These methods are discussed in Sections \ref{sec:ppg}, \ref{sec:black_box}, and \ref{sec:task_inf}, respectively.
 The agent may even use a Markovian (i.e., non-adaptive) policy, if the other agents are learning \citep{lu2022adversarial}.
 Most of these methods can be applied without modification to the underlying meta-RL problem to address both generalization over other agents and non-stationarity.
+In the case that other agents form the entirety of the task, then the meta-RL objective can be written:

+where $A$ is the number of other agents.
 However, several PPG papers investigate additional mechanisms for both such generalization and non-stationarity that we discuss next.